kubukoz/sierak/README.md

 Requires `MAIL_LOGIN` and `MAIL_PASSWORD` environmental variables to be set - currently only supports Gmail accounts.

+Requires recipient addresses in `MAIL_RECIPIENTS`, separated by commas.

 To check if results are available:

 `GET / HTTP/1.1`

-The app checks for results every `1.minute` and, if there are any, sends an email to the setup email account.
+The app checks for results every `1.minute` and, if there are any, sends emails to the specified addresses.